Josh Scalisi

 Video player

 I rarely download video files, but when I do, I play them using a command-line video player named mpv.
-I like that mpv has a seekbar, unlike other command-line video players I've used (e.g., MPlayer and ffplay).
+I like that mpv has a seekbar, unlike other command-line video players I've used, such as MPlayer and ffplay.

 Image editors

 The image editors I use are GIMP and ImageMagick.
 Most of my image editing involves prototyping modifications to photos and screenshots in GIMP and then reimplementing and finalizing my changes using ImageMagick commands in Bash scripts.
-Using scripts for image editing allows me to easily tweak an image later (e.g., years later) by quickly editing and rerunning the associated script.
+Using scripts for image editing allows me to easily tweak an image later — sometimes years later — by quickly editing and rerunning the associated script.

 Image viewer